elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-does-tone-shape-the-understanding-of-seminal-documents.md

 subject: Art History and Literature
 file_name: how-does-tone-shape-the-understanding-of-seminal-documents.md
 url: /learn/art-history-and-literature/questions/how-does-tone-shape-the-understanding-of-seminal-documents
-score: 9.0
+score: -1.0
 related_article1:
-    id: 168579
+    id: 168573
     title: >-
-        What is the tone of the Gettysburg Address, and how does it contribute to its message?
+        What role does sentence structure play in influencing a reader's understanding of seminal documents?
-    subject: Art History and Literature
+    subject: Education Studies
-    url: /learn/art-history-and-literature/questions/what-is-the-tone-of-the-gettysburg-address-and-how-does-it-contribute-to-its-message
+    url: /learn/education-studies/questions/what-role-does-sentence-structure-play-in-influencing-a-readers-understanding-of-seminal-documents
 related_article2:
-    id: 168574
+    id: 168567
     title: >-
-        How do allusions in historical texts enhance meaning and context?
+        What historical context surrounds the Gettysburg Address and its impact on American history?
-    subject: Art History and Literature
+    subject: History of the World
-    url: /learn/art-history-and-literature/questions/how-do-allusions-in-historical-texts-enhance-meaning-and-context
+    url: /learn/history-of-the-world/questions/what-historical-context-surrounds-the-gettysburg-address-and-its-impact-on-american-history
 related_article3:
-    id: 168575
+    id: 168567
     title: >-
-        What is the role of logical appeals (logos) in the argumentation of seminal documents?
+        What historical context surrounds the Gettysburg Address and its impact on American history?
-    subject: Art History and Literature
+    subject: History of the World
-    url: /learn/art-history-and-literature/questions/what-is-the-role-of-logical-appeals-logos-in-the-argumentation-of-seminal-documents
+    url: /learn/history-of-the-world/questions/what-historical-context-surrounds-the-gettysburg-address-and-its-impact-on-american-history
 related_article4:
-    id: 168572
+    id: 168571
     title: >-
-        How does word choice in seminal documents affect tone and meaning?
+        What are the legal and social perspectives of justice as depicted in seminal texts?
-    subject: Art History and Literature
+    subject: History of the World
-    url: /learn/art-history-and-literature/questions/how-does-word-choice-in-seminal-documents-affect-tone-and-meaning
+    url: /learn/history-of-the-world/questions/what-are-the-legal-and-social-perspectives-of-justice-as-depicted-in-seminal-texts
 related_article5:
-    id: 168573
+    id: 168568
     title: >-
-        What role does sentence structure play in influencing a reader's understanding of seminal documents?
+        How does the 'Letter from Birmingham Jail' reflect its historical context and influence American history?
-    subject: Art History and Literature
+    subject: History of the World
-    url: /learn/art-history-and-literature/questions/what-role-does-sentence-structure-play-in-influencing-a-readers-understanding-of-seminal-documents
+    url: /learn/history-of-the-world/questions/how-does-the-letter-from-birmingham-jail-reflect-its-historical-context-and-influence-american-history
 ---

 &nbsp;